Do you struggle to clearly define your priorities in life?

 Sometimes I travel alone, sometimes with groups of strangers, sometimes with friends and sometimes with family, but it’s something that brings me so much happiness, whatever way I do it.

-Obviously, this wasn’t always a priority, since I only started blogging a few years ago, but ever since the day I bought my first domain I’ve spent all my spare time blogging.
+Obviously, this wasn’t always a priority, since I only started writing a few years ago, but ever since the day I bought my first domain I’ve spent all my spare time blogging.

 I love writing, educating myself and doing more and more blogging courses and I love the sense of community that comes with blogging.